prateek147/prateek147.github.io/source/_posts/2013-11-08-ios-application-security-part-21-arm-and-gdb-basics.markdown

 <img src="/images/posts/ios21/2.png" width="1059" height="422" alt="2">

 <p>Now once GDB has hooked into the application, you will notice that the application is in a paused state.
 You can resume the application by just using the <i>c</i> command.
 But let's do some investigation before that.
 Just like any other architecture, the memory in ARM is divided into registers.
-All these registers are 32 bit in size (except in IOS 7 which is 64 bit) and their purpose is to hold and move data between each other.
+All these registers are 32 bit in size (except in iOS 7 which is 64 bit) and their purpose is to hold and move data between each other.
 You can find information about these registers  by just using the <i>info registers</i> command.</p>

 <img src="/images/posts/ios21/3.png" width="1089" height="358" alt="3">